ndeadly/MissionControl/README.md

 ### Known Issues and limitations
 * Non-Switch controllers cannot be used to wake the system from sleep.
 * Wii(U) controllers can take a while to pair with the console.
 For some reason they are only detected at the end of a device discovery cycle.
 Be patient and re-press the sync button on the controller if neccessary.
-* Xbox One controllers may disconnect and refuse to reconnect after initial pairing.
-The controller will connect normally after console is restarted.
 * Xbox One button layout was changed at some point in a firmware update.
 Please ensure your controller firmware is up to date if you have issues with incorrect button mappings.

 ### Credits